 Child Tax Credit, provided they are not entitled to Working Tax Credit and have an annual income (as assessed by HM Revenue & Customs) that does not exceed £16,190

 Working Tax Credit during the four-week period immediately after their employment finishes or after they start to work less than 16 hours per week

 Children who receive Income Support or income-based Job Seeker's Allowance in their own right qualify as well.
 Children under the compulsory school age who are in full time education may also be entitled to receive free school meals.
-Currently post-16 pupils are only eligible for free meals if they attend a sixth form that is part of a school.

 All pupils who do not qualify for free school lunches must be charged the same amount for the same quantity of the same item.